naddison36/digital-dollar-technical-workshops/README.md

 * Commonwealth Bank of Australia (CBA)

-The goal of the workshop is to survey the wider landscape of emergen
+The goal of the workshop is to survey the wider landscape of emerging options and likely intended features.
+Additionally second layer (future) extensibility is to be a key factor in design decisions.

 ## Problem statement
 *How to tokenise dollars (or fiat currency) to create blockchain assets that can be transacted within distributed economies, across financial institutions and within smart-contracts*